 Burmese authorities agree truce deal with rebels of Shan ethnic group and orders military to stop operations against ethnic Kachin rebels.

-2012 August - President Thein Sein sets up commission to investigate violence between Rakhine Buddhists and Rohingya Muslims in the west of the country.
-Dozens have died and thousands of people have been displaced.
+2012 August - President Thein Sein sets up commission to investigate violence between Rakhine Buddhists and Rohingya Muslims in the west, in which dozens have died.

-Burma abolishes pre-publication censorship, meaning that reporters no longer have to submit their copy to state censors.
-In a major cabinet reshuffle President Thein Sein replaces hardline Information Minister Kyaw Hsan with moderate Aung Kyi, the military's negotiator with opposition leader Aung San Suu Kyi.
+In a major cabinet reshuffle, President Thein Sein replaces hard-line Information Minister Kyaw Hsan with moderate Aung Kyi, the military's negotiator with opposition leader Aung San Suu Kyi.

 2012 September - Moe Thee Zun, the leader of student protests in 1988, returns from exile after Burma removed 2,082 people from its blacklist.

-2012 November - Visiting European Commission chief Jose Manuel Barroso offers Burma more than $100m in development aid.
+2012 November - Visiting European Commission chief Jose Manuel Barroso offers Myanmar more than $100m in development aid.

 Around 90 people are killed in a renewed bout of communal violence between Rakhine Buddhists and Rohingya Muslims.